Here’s how to increase your USB tethering internet speed:

 If you share a 3G internet with a tablet, for example, Bluetooth Tethering is a better option.

 And suppose you want a secure connection with only one device that is connected to electricity, e.g., a laptop.
-In that case, USB tethering is a good solution.
+In that case, USB tethering is a good solution for stable and reliable internet connectivity.

 You also need to know that this can increase your data usage since using a computer normally consumes much more traffic than mobile phones.